zeroc-ice/icecertutils/README.rst

 The iceca command line utility
 ------------------------------

 The iceca utility provides a small certificate authority to allow creating certificates for use with Ice client and servers.
-It supports commands for initialization the CA database, certification creation and export.
+It supports commands for initialization of the CA database, certification creation and export.

 Usage:
 ::